Obioma Ohia (2018), Visiting Assistant Professor of Physics

 B.A., St. Joseph's College; Ph.D., University of Florida

-Britt R. Scharringhausen (2006), assistant professor of physics and astronomy
+Britt R. Scharringhausen* (2006), Associate Professor and Department Chair of Physics and Astronomy

 B.S., University of Iowa; M.S., Ph.D., Cornell University